How to Grow Foxglove from Seed Step by step!

 Thousands of seeds fall onto the soil ensuring I will get some beautiful Foxgloves here next season!

-The seeds will germinate during the summer and fall then they will bloom for you the following summer.
+The seeds will germinate during the summer and fall, hunker down during the winter months, then they will bloom for you the following summer.

-If too many germinate in one area they are easy enough to dig up and transplant out elsewhere.
+If too many germinate in one area they are easy enough to dig up and transplant elsewhere in your garden or pot up to give away.

-Or just pull the extras and toss into the compost pile.
+Or just pull the extras and toss them into the compost pile.

 how to successfully grow